Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: RIGHTEOUSNESS

 ▣ "whose end will be according to their deeds" This seems to be an allusion to Prov.
 24:12.
 It is also the basic truth of the Bible.
 See full note at 2 Cor.
-5:10.
+5:10 and a full list of parallel passages at Gal.
+6:7.

 ÷2 CORINTHIANS 11:16-21